Laboperator's Workflow Editor

 Add condition -> Configure condition

-Challenge 2
+Challenge 2 / Reusable content

-Support scalable workflow creation across teams
+Support scalable workflow creation across teams.
+Allow users to recycle workflow content.

 User insights